 The role of the supervisor in today's workplace is more important than ever.
-There is a need for safety leadership at the frontline level to help make a difference and to ensure that all employees get to go home at the end of the workday.
-A supervisor that is an effective leader will get buy-in at the worker level, and safety will be just the way we do business.
+There is a need for safety leadership at the front-line level to help make a difference and to ensure that all employees get to go home at the end of the workday.
+A supervisor that is an effective leader will get buy-in at the worker level and safety will be just the way we do business.

-The author believes that not providing proper training for supervisors is doing a disservice to the company, the supervisor and, most importantly, to the workers under his or her care.
+The author believes that not providing proper training for supervisors is doing a disservice to the company, the supervisor, and, most importantly, to the workers under his or her care.
 Companies have to make the extra effort to pick the right people for the job and then do everything in their power to help make them successful.

-Progressive companies can take on a paraprofessional stance for their supervisors by subscribing to the tenets of the Safety Trained Supervisor (STS) certification program.
-This truly demonstrates management's commitment to the safety process and puts increased accountability for safety at all levels.
-Benefits of this process allow employers and owners to have tangible evidence of demonstrated competence and fundamental safety knowledge by their supervision.
-It helps increase safety awareness among all employees and moves the company toward a value added culture.
+Progressive companies can even take on a professional stance for their supervisors by subscribing to the tenets of the Safety Trained Supervisor (STS) certification program.
+This truly demonstrates managements' safety support and accountability.
+Benefits of this process allow employers and owners to have tangible evidence of demonstrated competence and fundamental safety knowledge by their supervisors.
+It helps increase safety awareness among all employees and moves the company toward a value-added culture.

-The STS process has proven to improve productivity with better communication among work groups, and gives management a higher level of confidence that all employees are making the right choices in the work place.
-Lower workers' compensation cases and higher profits from safe work add to the benefits realized.
+The STS process has proven to improve productivity with better communication among work groups and gives management a higher level of confidence that all employees are making the right choices in the workplace.
+Lower workers compensation cases and higher profits from safe work add to the benefits realized.

-Employees benefit from having a demonstrated knowledge of fundamental safety practices, along with better opportunities for increased job responsibilities and future employment.
+Employees benefit from having a demonstrated knowledge of fundamental safety practices along with better opportunities for increased job responsibilities and future employment.
 Certified employees bring added value to the employer and provide evidence to the owners that the company is truly serious about the overall safety process.
 This also gives the employees increased confidence when dealing with safety and health matters.

-The bottom line is that is it a win-win strategy with all parties involved benefiting from having a safe work environment and, most of all, allowing employees to go home each and every day.
+Bottom line is that is it a win-win strategy with all parties involved benefiting from having a safe work environment and, most of all, allowing employees to go home each and every day.
 Now that is what we are after.